Rescue puppies – will you put a woof over their heads?

-One of the great plus points about getting your puppy from a rescue centre is the peace of mind of knowing it’s been thoroughly checked over by a vet, microchipped, treated for parasites such as fleas, ticks and worms, and given his first vaccinations.
-He may also be neutered, if old enough.
+One of the great plus points about getting your puppy from a rescue centre is the peace of mind of knowing it’s been thoroughly checked over by a vet, microchipped, treated for parasites such as fleas, ticks and worms, and given their first vaccinations.
+They may also be neutered, if old enough.

 Most centres also offer you great advice – before and after adoption – which can be a great help, particularly for first-time dog owners.

-However, he will still need a lot of training
+However, they will still need a lot of training

-A puppy – whether he is from a rescue centre or somewhere else – will always need a lot of time and effort, particularly in the first few months.
-Among other things, you will probably need to finish house training him and teach him basic behaviours and commands (stay, sit, come, wait etc.).
-You may think about going to puppy classes to get him up to speed nice and quickly.
+A puppy – whether from a rescue centre or somewhere else – will always need a lot of time and effort, particularly in the first few months.
+Among other things, you will probably need to finish house training and teach them basic behaviours and commands (stay, sit, come, wait etc.).
+You may think about going to puppy classes to get them up to speed nice and quickly.

 And of course, the old saying that a puppy is for life is true.
 Dogs live on average for 10 to 13 years, so deciding to have a puppy is a long-term commitment.